 Try to reconcile at least Quarterly, monthly if possible to catch mistakes ASAP.

-By year end, All State Fund Expenses = Fund 841 Revenues by Fund/Account.
+By year end, All State Fund Expenses = Fund 790 / class 285 / Dept 98499 Revenues by Fund/Account.

 When the Year-End entries are posted in Period 132/Period 133, and the Revenues are moved to each state fund/Appropriation Index (101, 3E0, etc.), this will ensure the Revenues equal the Cash Expenditures = 0 Fund Balance in State Funds.